Nottingham University Conservative Association: Magazines

 Over its history, NUCA has published several magazines under different titles.
-These include Climax: The Blue Magazine (1980-83), Blueprint (1979, 84-90) and Inside Right.
+These include Climax: The Blue Magazine (1980–83), Blueprint (1979, 84–90) and Inside Right.
 There were at least 38 copies of Climax produced, some of which may be found in the Nottingham Manuscripts and Special Collections.

-In 2022, NUCA launched The Blue Press, a pro-free speech magazine aimed at fighting back against the perceived left-wing cancel culture that exists on campus.
-Its first edition was published on 18th October 2022 and included contributions from current and former members of NUCA as well as an interview with the current Chair of Nottingham labour students.
+In 2022, NUCA launched The Blue Press.
+Its first edition was published on 18 October 2022.
 The second issue some out in Spring of 2023.